radifar/PyPLIF-HIPPOS/README.md

 ## Acknowledgment

-This project has received funding from the [Indonesian National Research and Innovation Agency](https://international.ristekdikti.go.id/) under grant agreement No. 807.7/LL5/PG/2020.
+This project has received funding from the [National Agency for Research and Innovation](https://international.ristekdikti.go.id/) (Indonesia) under grant agreement No. 807.7/LL5/PG/2020.
 This project has been restructured based on the [MOLSSI Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.3, and benefited greatly from [MOLSSI Python Package Development Best Practices](https://molssi.org/2020/04/20/may-webinar-series-python-package-development/)